Yates101/CV/README.md

 ### Proficient Problem Solver

 Many of my own interests are those that demand quick thinking and logical breakdown of puzzles.
 For example, I have both volunteered and worked in multiple construction environments.
-In my experience, if you're ont he hunt for problems, they have an affinity for popping up on site.
-However, I've always revelled in the challenge of breaking down a problem to its elements and calculating a rational approach to solving each hburdle, in turn.
+In my experience, if you're on the hunt for problems, they have an affinity for popping up on site.
+However, I've always loved the challenge of breaking down a problem to its elements and calculating a rational approach to solving each hurdle, in turn.
 I believe it's because of this that I found de-bugging to be an element of software development that came very naturally to me.

 ## 📝 Work Experience